kaiyuanmifen/Gflownet_DIY/README.md

 This code has been tested and intended to be used as a tutorial for GFN

 If you like ot use a computationlly efficient version or a version with detailed matching or tracjectory matching please refer to our team repo:https://github.com/GFNOrg

+FlowFunction.py contain the flow estimation function to output log(flow)

+MultiModalSeq.py is the environment

+just run python Run.py to train the Gflownets